Who Are You Really?

 Understand what is going on within you

 Remember the feeling when your mother starts teaching you once again how you should raise your children?
-Or what raises within you when you come from a yoga class in the evening, only to find that the rooms are in total mess, children are overtired and your husband is watching a movie with no sense of responsibility?
+Or what raises within you when you come from a yoga class in the evening, only to find that the rooms are in a total mess, children are overtired and your husband is watching a movie with no sense of responsibility?
 No matter how balanced and able to overcome any problems you felt only an hour ago, anger raises within you faster than a rocket to the sky.
 It seems as if you could do nothing about it: you are already pissed off, offended, nervous, attacking and reasoning.
 What is going on with you?

 According to ‘our own guru’ Ingvar Villido, this is exactly the moment when you should use your awareness practically – to be able to be aware of what you are doing, who you really are and what is going on in the surroundings.
 "Or, in other words, understand what is happening inside you, what makes you glad or sad, angry or bored.
 The opposite of awareness is unawareness or the subconscious mind.
-While being aware of emotions, thoughts and opinions, it is possible to change, control or let go of them.
+While being aware of emotions, thoughts, and opinions, it is possible to change, control or let go of them.
 This is the key to smartness," Villido says.

 When you see your ex-boyfriend cuddling with another woman, the blind rush of jealousy should first be ’stopped’, and you should ask yourself (even say it out, if needed) what is going on with you at this very moment.
 You see and experience something that brings forth emotions.
 Whether and how to react, should be your own decision.
-That is, if you feel anger starting to raise and are close to the point when you do not control your senses any more, you should tell yourself "Stop!" at this exact moment.
+That is, if you feel anger starting to rise and are close to the point when you do not control your senses anymore, you should tell yourself "Stop!" at this exact moment.
 And then observe what is going on within you.

 It’s just that all the time we are somewhere else – either in the past or in the future

-An unaware person reacts, for example gets angry and upset.
+An unaware person reacts, for example, gets angry and upset.
 An aware person first becomes aware of the emotion that is rising, as well as of its causes and consequences, and then decides whether or not to go along with it.
 Instead of getting angry with your mother when she is trying to teach you again, it would become clear that the source of the problem is not your mother, but the emotions that this situation is creating within you.
 Is this the reaction of your ego?
 Doesn’t your mother believe that you can manage on your own?
 Are you experiencing constant criticism?
 In many cases, there are much deeper feelings underneath the feeling of being upset.
-After observing them, you can decide yourself whether the issue at hand is indeed worth of being upset.
+After observing them, you can decide yourself whether the issue at hand is indeed worthy being upset.
 "Awareness gives us the possibility to make our own choices on how we want to live our life.
 It gives the skill to influence matters in your life yourself, instead of having your life dictated by circumstances," he tells.
 Unaware persons are directed by emotions.
 Aware persons understand the processes that have been triggered within them and can decide whether to go along with their emotions or not.

 How does the time slip by?